Austin-Buchanan/google-homepage/README.md

 This is an HTML/CSS imitation of Google's homepage.
+I made this via analysis of Google's generic homepage with Chrome's developer tools.
+Topics practiced: HTML tagging, CSS styling, usage of browser developer tools to inspect webpages.